×

 1. Understand Your Network Topology:

-• Proper planning of your network’s physical and logical topology will help optimize root bridge placement and path cost calculations.
+Careful planning of both the physical and logical network topology helps optimize root bridge selection and path cost determination.

 2. Optimize Root Bridge Placement:

-• Centralize the root bridge placement in the network to ensure the shortest possible paths to the root and reduce path costs across the topology.
+Place the root bridge centrally within the network to minimize path lengths and reduce overall path costs throughout the topology.

 3. Leverage VLAN Segmentation: